The Bankrate promise

 How to lower your car insurance after a speeding ticket in Arkansas

-Although your premium may go up after an Arkansas speeding ticket, there are still ways you can save money on your auto insurance.
-Note that the average overall cost of car insurance in Arkansas is $1,914, although your own rates may differ.
+Although your premium may go up after an Arkansas speeding ticket, there may still be ways you can save money on your auto insurance.

 Get quotes from other car insurance companies

 Some car insurance companies weigh traffic violations more heavily than others, so you may find another company can offer you a lower premium than your current carrier.
 To find the best car insurance company in Arkansas for you, get quotes from several insurers to compare prices and coverage offerings.

 The table below shows average rates from several popular Arkansas insurance companies before and after a ticket.

 |Car insurance company||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||Percentage increase|